 There is a need to adapt your business website content and it has to be in mandarin.
 It is because you have to be understood by your target.
 A mandarin website will also allow you to do SEO because when they do research, they use mandarin keywords.

 75% of the researches in China is made on Baidu.
 Before buying everything, Chinese consumers will first spend time on Baidu to have more information about your brand.
-With SEO, you will gain invisibility, which is the key of success in China.
+With SEO, you will gain invisibility, which is the key to success in China.
 Your website also needs to be hosted in China that is to say in”cn”.

 Search Engine Optimization (SEO) is a strategy that works to rank your official website in the natural search results over time.
 If your ranking on the natural search results is good, you will be more visible and Chinese consumers will trust you.

 Sell on Chinese popular e-commerce platform: Tmall

 Tmall is the most reputable cross-border e-commerce platform in China.
-Chinese people trust Tmall because this platform volunteer to sell consumers only with quality and authentic goods.
+Chinese people trust Tmall because this platform volunteer to sell consumers only quality and authentic goods.

 A Tmall.com storefront is essential to the China retail strategy of leading global businesses.
 It’s the most effective way for China’s market penetration.
 But Tmall only accepted brands that have already a significant presence and realized high sales in China.
 That’s why a lot of companies are rejected by the platform which wants to keep a high standard.